-A married couple who have devoted decades to caring for elderly people are set to retire after a combined 42 years.
+Care home couple who spent decades caring for the elderly are set to retire themselves

 Husband and wife care home workers Kevin and Pauline Healy have spent the last 20 years at Willowdene Care Home, in Victoria Road West, Hebburn.

 Kevin started at the home when it opened in 1996, working weekends doing laundry duties, while Pauline started two years later, joining the domestic team for weekend work.

 They both held full-time jobs elsewhere, Kevin in production at furniture retailer MFI and Pauline on a factory production line, but chose to take up positions at Willowdene out of a passion to care for the elderly.

 After 10 years at the home, Pauline left her other job and started doing 16 hours a week, while caring for her elderly mother.